nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```
 This first example shows that an incomplete new task "CS2113 tP" has been added to the list of tasks, and is to be done
 on Monday.
 It has no additional information, and has no assigned priority.
 You can also see the number of tasks you have
 in the list.
-The empty braces `[ ]` before the task name indicates that the task is incomplete.
+The empty braces `[ ]` before the task title indicates that the task is incomplete.
 You can [visit this
 section](#marking-a-task-as-done---done) on marking a task as done to change the completion status of the task.

 ```